Releasing in Spring 2018: Abraham Lincoln’s Dueling Words

 - The gentleman’s code of conduct.
 There was a reason for all that hat-tipping and formality.

-- The two duels that were sparked by the Lincoln-Shields affair of honor
+- Two duels were sparked by the Lincoln-Shields affair of honor

 - An abbreviated history of American currency and the Illinois banking crisis in 1842.Boy was it complicated!